OsakaOK/odin-recipes/README.md

 # odin-recipes
+First Project for Odin Project

-This project will use basic git skill
+This project will use basic HTML and Git